AmazingMonster/conceptrodon/README.md

 Regarding **boost::mp11** and **kvasir::mpl**,  `F1...` are metafunctions that only accept type arguments, which means many functions in both libraries are not composable.

 Conceptrodon expands the idea of *quoted metafunctions* from **boost::mp11**.
-It utilizes dedicated member templates to take arguments of different template heads, creating better candidates for composition and making higher-order functions possible.
+It utilizes dedicated member templates to take arguments of different signatures, creating better candidates for composition and making higher-order functions possible.

 ## Implementation